Uber driver Fawzi Kamel tells NBC News why he argued with firm's CEO

 The video comes during a rough few months for the San Francisco-based company.

-In January, more than 200,000 people removed the app and #DeleteUber trended on Twitter after the company turned on surge-pricing during a protest over President Donald Trump's travel ban.
+In January, more than 200,000 people removed the app and #DeleteUber trended on Twitter after the company temporarily lifted surge-pricing during a protest over President Donald Trump's travel ban.
 Kalanick later resigned from the president's advisory council.

 Uber has also faced accusations of sexual harassment, and it is being sued by Google's self-driving car division, which alleges one of its ex-engineers downloaded 14,000 files before leaving to start his own self-driving car company, later acquired by Uber.

-Note: Editor's Note: This story was updated to reflect that Uber temporarily turned surge-pricing off during the protest against Trump's immigration ban.
-A previous version of the story reported the company turned surge-pricing on.